-Plaka is the old historical neighbourhood of Athens located on the northeast slope of the Acropolis.
-Its uniqueness lies in the particular combination of classical & archaeological elements and modern urban characteristics.
+Plaka is the old historical neighborhood of Athens, located on the northeastern slope of the Acropolis.
+Its uniqueness lies in the distinctive combination of classical and archaeological elements with modern urban characteristics.

 area: 1.954 m²